Appalachian cottontail: Taxonomy

-The species was only recognized as separate from the New England cottontail (Sylvilagus transitionalis) in 1992.
+The Appalachian cottontail was only recognized as separate from the New England cottontail (Sylvilagus transitionalis) in 1992.
+It was distinguished based on its unique skull structure and karyotype in a study by Joseph A. Chapman and colleagues, who gave the species the type locality of "Dolly Sods Scenic Area, Grant County, West Virginia".
+Compared to the New England cottontail, the Appalachian cottontail has six fewer chromosomes.
+It has no subspecies.

 Description

-Sylvilagus obscurus is a small rabbit inhabiting mostly mountainous regions in the eastern U.S. ranging from Pennsylvania to South Carolina and being most prominent in the Appalachians.
-S. obscurus is better adapted to colder climates than its distant relative, S. floridanus, the eastern cottontail.
-S. obscurus is light-yellow brown, mixed with black on the dorsal side, having a brown and red patch mixed on the neck.
-The ventral side is mostly white.
+The Appalachian cottontail is a small light-yellow brown rabbit.
+It has brown and black mixed fur on its back and a brown and red patch along its neck.
+It is mostly white underneath.
 S. obscurus is often visually quite similar to the eastern cottontail; a distinguishing factor is a black spot between the ears and a lack of a white spot on the forehead.
-The Appalachian cottontail and S. transitionalis, the New England cottontail, are not easily distinguished in the field, and are most easily identified geographically.
+The Appalachian cottontail has an adult combined head and body length of 39 to 43 cm and a tail length of 2.2 to 6.5 cm.
+Its ears measure between 5 and 6 cm, and its hind feet are an average of 9.2 cm long.
+It is not easily distinguished from the New England cottontail since they share many of the same external characteristics, such as fur color and texture; they cannot be differentiated through body measurements either.
+The two species are most easily identified by their geographic location.
 Cottontails found south or west of the Hudson River are considered Appalachian cottontails; those found north and east are considered New England cottontails.
 The species can otherwise be identified by chromosome number and skull measurements.
-Female Appalachian cottontails are typically larger than males, with reproductive needs being the most likely cause.
+Female Appalachian cottontails are typically larger than males.
 The weight of the Appalachian Cottontail can range from as little as 756 g, up to as much as 1153 g.
 The average length is 408 mm.
-The lifespan of S. obscurus is rather short, less than a year in some cases.

-Behavior
+Behavior and ecology

 Sylvilagus obscurus is typically active around dusk or at dawn.
 During the day they typically avoid predators by sheltering under logs or in burrows.
 Hibernation does not play a factor due to the rabbit being active year-round.
 It is believed that there is a social hierarchy within the species, especially when it comes to mating, in which the males assert their dominance by fighting to gain mating priority.